Technology

 Example 1: I like to learn new things, and surfing the web for at least an hour per day helps me a lot in learning.

-Example 2: During the pandemic, you should stay home and surf the web to order your grocery.
+Example 2: During the pandemic, you should stay home and surf the web to order your groceries.

-Example 1: The state of the art technology in medical science has made it possible to treat many diseases which wear deadly even just a few years ago.
+Example 1: The state-of-the-art technology in medical science has made it possible to treat many diseases which were deadly even just a few years ago.

 Example 2: The airline authority boasts about the fact that all their aeroplanes use state-of-the-art navigation equipment.